ministryofjustice/dw-api/README.md

 	/{plugin-root}/{endpoint}/{param_1}/.../{param_n}/

-The default root is _service_ but this can be changed in the code by altering the PAGEAPI_ROOT constant.
+The default root is _service_ but this can be changed in the code by altering the DWAPI_ROOT constant.

 * children/{page-id}/ - retrieve the immediate children of the given page